$\ell$-away ACM Bundles on Fano Surfaces: -away ACM Bundles on

-Conversely, one can show easily that $\mathcal{L}=\cO_{X}((l+1) h_1)$ and $\mathcal{L}=\cO_{X}((l+1) h_2)$. are $l$-away ACM line bundles on $X$ using Proposition \ref{cohomologyformulaforsegre}. \end{proof} In this part of the paper, we will give the complete classification of special 1-away and 2-away ACM bundles on $\p1 \times \p1$.
+Conversely, one can show easily that $\mathcal{L}=\cO_{X}((\ell+1) h_1)$ and $\mathcal{L}=\cO_{X}((\ell+1) h_2)$ are $\ell$-away ACM line bundles on $X$ using Künneth’s theorem. \end{proof} In this part of the paper, we will give the complete classification of special initialized 1-away and 2-away ACM bundles of rank 2 on $\p1 \times \p1$.
 For this purpose, we need the following proposition.

 \begin{proposition} Let $\cE$ be a vector bundle on $X=\p1 \times \p1$.
-Then $\cE$ is the cohomology in degree $0$ of a complex ${\cC}^\bullet$ with $i^{th}$--module
+Then $\cE$ is the cohomology in degree $0$ of a complex ${\cC}^\bullet$ with $r^{th}$--module